mithun2k2/portfolio-site/content/pages/index.md

       I am a full stack developer with over 2 years of experience in both application and presentation layers.
 I have worked on applications and microservices deployed on IBM Cloud.
 I have developed multiple web applications using HTML, CSS and JavaScript on IBM cloud.
+In addition to full-stack development, I specialize in containerization using Docker and orchestration with Kubernetes, ensuring streamlined microservices
+      architecture and deployment pipelines.
+I have integrated CI/CD solutions with Jenkins, driving automation and continuous delivery to optimize workflows.
     styles:
       self:
         height: auto